 Instructions

-- Press the crust into the bottom of a 9-inch Springform pan.
+- Prepare the almond flour pie crust, and press it into the bottom of a 9 -inch springform pan.

 - Bake for 55 minutes, or until the middle of the cheesecake no longer jiggles when you move the pan carefully, and the edges are browned slightly.

-- Combine all of the praline topping ingredients, except for the pecans, in a bowl.
-Heat the pecans over medium-low heat for about 90 seconds to 2 minutes, or until fragrant.
-Be careful because the pecans will burn quickly if not watched.
+- Combine all of the pecan praline topping ingredients in a saucepan set over medium-low heat.
+Heat, stirring often, for about 90 seconds to 2 minutes, or until all of the ingredients are throughly combined.

-- Let cool for about 5 minutes, then pour the praline topping over the cheesecake.
+- Let cool slightly for about 2 to 3 minutes, then pour the praline topping over the cheesecake.

 Notes